nayakmanyaa/DevTinder/Structure.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error handling using try, catch

+- Difference between JS object and JSON
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user